nanos-world/docs/docs/core-concepts/scripting/classes-guide.md

 ### Base Classes

 Under the hood, nanos world Classes follow an [Inheritance Pattern](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29), which means we have base parent classes, and it's children which "inherits" all functions, events and properties from them.
-You will notice that all Classes that can be spawned in the world are <Classes.Actor />, for example in <Classes.Character /> and <Classes.Prop /> it is possible to call the function: [`:SetLocation(Vector)`](/scripting-reference/classes/base-classes/actor.mdx#function-setlocation).
+You will notice that all Classes that can be spawned in the world are <Classes.Actor />, for example in <Classes.Character /> and <Classes.Prop /> it is possible to call the function: <MethodReference type="Class" class_name="Actor" method="SetLocation" is_base />.

 :::info